jjy1031/jjy1031.github.io/docs/Userguide/how-to.md

 # Example

-This page provides a general overview of dandelion, which can efficiently create extensive database with sampling chemical compound space near transition state from the example of 5 mother structures below.
+This page provides a guide for using Dandelion, which efficiently create an extensive database by sampling chemical compound space near transition state.
-We will focus on how to expand dataset from several mother structures.

 <div align="center">
   <img width="1500" alt="all" src="https://github.com/user-attachments/assets/6ff5bf37-7ce5-4980-a268-ee0f1d2c185d">
 </div>

-First, we have to prepare some mother structures to initiate.
-This is achieved through 9 geometry optimization using the GFN2-xTB level of theory on the PES, providing stable molecular 10 configurations as a starting point.
-Make sure that all of your prepared mother structures are in specific `input_path`.
+Let's assume that we are interested in expanding dataset from given 5 mother structures.
+First, we need to optimize these mother structures to serve as a good starting point for GSM.
+This can be achieved through geometry optimization using GFN2-xTB.
+Ensure that all of your prepared mother structures are in the specific input_path, provided in `.xyz` file format.

 ```
 ├── Cl7138